Dispersion of Gaussian Sources with Memory and an Extension to Abstract Sources: Introduction

-where $\mathbb{R}_n(d)$ and $\mathbb{V}_n(d)$ are the $n$th-order informational \ac{rdf} and source dispersion, respectively, both associated with the $n$-letter mutual information minimization problem, and $Q^{-1}(\cdot)$ denotes the inverse $Q$-function.
-For sources with \ac{iid} components,~\eqref{eq:rnd} reduces to the Gaussian approximation in~\cite{ingber11_Dispersion, kostina12_FixedLength}, except in the zero-dispersion regime, which requires separate treatment.
+where $\mathbb{R}_n(d)$ and $\mathbb{V}_n(d)$ are the $n$th-order informational \ac{rdf} and source dispersion, respectively, both associated with the $n$-letter mutual information minimization problem.
+For sources with \ac{iid} components,~\eqref{eq:rnd} reduces to the Gaussian approximation \eqref{eq:rnd_approx} in~\cite{ingber11_Dispersion, kostina12_FixedLength}, except in the zero-dispersion regime, which requires separate treatment.
 Furthermore, if the $n$th-order \ac{rdf} and the source dispersion converge to their limiting functions sufficiently fast, our analysis yields a Gaussian approximation in terms of these limiting functions.
-In particular, for the stationary Gauss-Markov source, we recover the same second-order term as in~\cite{tian19_Stationary}, but with a sharper remainder term.
+In particular, for stationary Gaussian autoregressive sources, we provide a reverse water-filling representation of the second-order term.
+This extends the dispersion result for the Gauss-Markov source established in~\cite{tian19_Stationary}, while also sharpening the remainder term.
 Our key technical novelty lies in the achievability proof, where we construct a typical set using a point-mass product proxy measure.
 This choice preserves the additive structure of the distortion and information densities and enables typicality analysis via Berry--Esseen bounds.
 For \ac{iid} sources, previous works~\cite{kostina12_FixedLength, yang99_RedundancyRD, kontoyiannis00_PointwiseRedundancy} use the empirical measure of the observed sequence to construct a typical set.
 However, an empirical proxy measure does not facilitate typicality arguments when the source has non-identical components.
 Tian and Kostina~\cite{tian19_Stationary,tian21_NonStationary} instead use a specially designed maximum likelihood estimator for the gain parameter of the Gauss-Markov source to construct typical sets.
 Because that approach relies on source-specific estimation, it does not easily generalize to other Gaussian sources with memory or beyond Gaussians.